Crocoblock/jet-search-custom-attributes/README.md

 ## How It Works

 - Custom attributes that are not taxonomy-based are stored as part of the product's metadata
-- This plugin allows you to **manually define** which attributes should be searchable
+- This plugin allows you to define which attributes should be searchable via a filter
 - JetSearch will treat them as “taxonomies” in its widget dropdown

 ## Example Use Case